mpskala/game-hub/README.md

+# THIS NO LONGER WORKS AS THE PLANETSCALE HOBBY PLAN IS NO LONGER AVAILABLE

-# Fullstack Twitch Clone: Next.js 14, TypeScript, Livestreaming, Prisma, Tailwind, MySQL
+## Fullstack Twitch Clone: Next.js 14, TypeScript, Livestreaming, Prisma, Tailwind, MySQL

 Key Features: